henrycatalinismith/11tysass/readme.md

 11tysass is a [Sass] plugin for [Eleventy] that's easy to configure but flexible enough for production.
-Most of the code in this plugin is dedicated to error handling: doing the right thing when something goes wrong and printing as useful an error message as possible to help you fix it.
+Most of the code in this plugin is dedicated to quality assurance and error handling: avoiding bugs, doing the right thing when something goes wrong, and printing as useful an error message as possible to help you fix it.

 ## Features